Alderson station

 Alderson station is an Amtrak station in Alderson, West Virginia, served by the Cardinal.
 It is located at 1 C&O Plaza, and functions as a request stop.
 The station is a contributing property within the Alderson Historic District, which has been listed on the National Register of Historic Places since November 12, 1993.

-The wood frame depot, originally built by the Chesapeake and Ohio Railway (C&O) in 1896, is typical of a standard station built on the C&O system between 1890 and 1914.
+The wood frame depot, originally built by the Chesapeake and Ohio Railway in 1896, is typical of a standard station built on the C&O system between 1890 and 1914.
 It features board and batten walls, decorative brackets, fancy stick work on the gable ends and deep eaves.
 The railroad enlarged the structure in 1924.